 • Decide how many days per week you can study and what a realistic weekly routine looks like.

-2. Determine Your Study System - No matter which timeline you choose, having a repeatable system for each section can help keep your MRI exam prep organized.
+No matter which timeline you choose, having a repeatable system for each section can help keep your MRI exam prep organized.
+(If you’d like a structured option that follows a similar routine, you can also explore our MRI study guide, practice questions, and mock exams.)

 1. Review one section and annotate intentionally by highlighting or using sticky notes for details that are harder to remember.
 Since condensed resources already focus on essential information, highlighting can work best when it’s used for quick recall points rather than highlighting everything.